 Months of entry

-The clinical care of burn patients in the UK and western healthcare services has developed significantly, particularly over the last decade based on a better understanding of the pathophysiology of the burn wound and its systemic consequences, improvements in critical care, and advances in skin tissue engineering, burn rehabilitation and reconstruction.
+The clinical management of burn patients has developed significantly over the last few decades.
+This relates to multiple factors including a better understanding of the pathophysiology of the burn wound, improvements in critical care, as well as advances in skin tissue engineering and burn rehabilitation.

-There are a vast range of contradictory practices around the world, and this innovative distance learning diploma fills a void in burn care education, recognised by both the British Burn Association [BBA], and the International Society of Burn Injury [ISBI].
-The Clinical Academic Unit of Cutaneous Medicine and Surgery has established the Southeast of England Burn Injury Research Network [BIRN] bringing together basic scientists and physicians to improve burn care services, specifically including education.
+There is a vast range of contradictory practices around the world, and this innovative distance learning degree, recognised by both the British Burn Association [BBA], and the International Society of Burn Injury [ISBI] attempts to fill a void in postgraduate burn care education.

 Qualification and course duration